lynnfaraday/aresmush.com/_root/install-ares/system-requirements.md

 ### CPU

-Any standard processor should work just fine.
+Processor speed doesn't matter.
+Any VPS will have sufficient horsepower for Ares.

 ### Disk Space

+Any VPS should have more than enough disk space.

-Less than 1GB for the code and tools.
+The code itself is small, less than 50MB, but you'll also need room for the OS and tools.

 For the database, it will depend on the size of your game, but it's pretty insignificant.
 In testing, a database with 1000 rooms, exits and characters was about 2MB in size.